World government: Antiquity

-Contemporaneously, the Ancient Greek historian Polybius described Roman rule over much of the known world at the time as a "marvelous" achievement worthy of consideration by future historians.
+Contemporaneously, the ancient Greek historian Polybius described Roman rule over much of the known world at the time as a "marvelous" achievement worthy of consideration by future historians.
 The Pax Romana, a roughly two-century period of stable Roman hegemony across three continents, reflected the positive aspirations of a world government, as it was deemed to have brought prosperity and security to what was once a politically and culturally fractious region.
+The Adamites were a Christian sect who desired to organize an early form of world government.

+Claims that unity represented the right order of the universe echoed across the pre-modern Eurasia.
+All of these claims, however, invariably implied imperial unity and all except the Romans of the republican period unity under a universal monarch.
+An idea of world federation or a kind of representative world government is not found in pre-modern records.

 Dante's Universal Monarchy

 The idea of world government outlived the fall of Rome for centuries, particularly in its former heartland of Italy.
-In his fourteenth century work De Monarchia, Florentine poet and philosopher Dante Alighieri, considered by many to be a proto-protestant, appealed for a universal monarchy that would work separate from and uninfluenced by the Roman Catholic Church to establish peace in humanity's lifetime and the afterlife, respectively:
+Medieval peace movements such as the Waldensians gave impetus to utopian philosophers like Marsilius of Padua to envision a world without war.
+In his fourteenth-century work De Monarchia, Florentine poet and philosopher Dante Alighieri appealed for a universal monarchy that would work separate from and uninfluenced by the Catholic Church to establish peace in humanity's lifetime and the afterlife, respectively:

 But what has been the condition of the world since that day the seamless robe [of Pax Romana] first suffered mutilation by the claws of avarice, we can read—would that we could not also see!
 O human race! what tempests must need toss thee, what treasure be thrown into the sea, what shipwrecks must be endured, so long as thou, like a beast of many heads, strivest after diverse ends!
-Thou art sick in either intellect, and sick likewise in thy affection.
+Thou art sick in either intellect, or sick likewise in thy affection.
 Thou healest not thy high understanding by argument irrefutable, nor thy lower by the countenance of experience.
 Nor dost thou heal thy affection by the sweetness of divine persuasion, when the voice of the Holy Spirit breathes upon thee, 'Behold, how good and how pleasant it is for brethren to dwell together in unity!'

 Di Gattinara was an Italian diplomat who widely promoted Dante's De Monarchia and its call for a universal monarchy.
 An advisor of Maximilian I, Holy Roman Emperor, and the chancellor of Charles V, Holy Roman Emperor, he conceived global government as uniting all Christian nations under a Respublica Christiana, which was the only political entity able to establish world peace.